siudeks/tech-spikes/app-events-with-azure-service-bus/README.md

 ## Scope of spike

 Application events are volatile events used to emit real-time small messages about state changes.\
-In the spike we use [Spring Cloud Stream](https://spring.io/projects/spring-cloud-stream) with binder Azure.
+In the spike we use [Spring Cloud Stream](https://spring.io/projects/spring-cloud-stream) with binder Azure to spread *application events* amound listeners.

 ## Notable details